 Rundle Park Activity Walk is a 2.1 mile moderately trafficked loop trail located near Edmonton, Alberta, Canada that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.